marsupialtail/quokka/blog/why.md

 Yes, of course.
 Quokka currently supports a DataFrame-like API, documented [here](https://marsupialtail.github.io/quokka/simple/).
 It should work on local machine no problem (and should be a lot faster than Pandas!).
 Distributed setup is a bit more [involved](https://marsupialtail.github.io/quokka/cloud/) and only supports EC2 right now.

 SQL support is in the works and currently passes half of the TPC-H benchmark.
+For a look at how to implement these queries in the DataFrame API, check [here](https://github.com/marsupialtail/quokka/blob/master/apps/tpc-h/tpch.py).
 Quokka's performance is similar to Trino at the moment on these queries for Parquet and a lot faster than everybody else if the input is in CSV format.

 <p align="center">
   <img src="https://github.com/marsupialtail/quokka/blob/master/docs/docs/quokka-4-csv.svg?raw=true" alt="Title"/>
 </p>

-You can definitely try to see if you can run your SparkSQL or Trino workflows in Quokka right now.
+Quokka is under active development.
+In the new year, I hope to add a lot more functionality related to feature engineering, i.e. range joins, PIT joins, window functions etc. as well as improve upon the SQL execution engine's performance, potentially using SIMD kernels.
+I will also add some more data sources, like the Twitter API, Ethereum API, JSON files, and probably JDBC.
+Finally I plan to add support for connecting to an existing Ray/Kubernetes cluster, and GCP/Azure.

+Quokka's core execution engine is only 1000 lines of code.
+It is meant to be simple and easily extensible.
+I welcome any contributions on new data source [readers](https://github.com/marsupialtail/quokka/blob/master/pyquokka/dataset.py) or [executors](https://github.com/marsupialtail/quokka/blob/master/pyquokka/executors.py)!

+If you think Quokka's cool, please join the [Discord](https://discord.gg/6ujVV9HAg3), raise a Github issue or shoot me an email: zihengw@stanford.edu.